Hi, my name is Lisa, and I’m so glad you’re here because that means you have an interest in real food!

-Whether you’re brand new to cutting out processed food or you’re a real food veteran, I hope you’ll find some value in the resources on this blog.
-In the beginning of 2010 I had never before read an ingredient label, never bought anything that was organic (at least not on purpose), nor had I ever stepped foot in a farmers’ market.
-I am certainly not proud of those things, but that was reality for the first 32 or so years of my life and the most disturbing part is that I had no idea I was doing anything wrong.
+In the beginning of 2010, Lisa had never before read an ingredient label, never bought anything that was organic (at least not on purpose), nor had ever stepped foot in a farmers’ market.
+She is certainly not proud of those things, but that was reality for the first 32 or so years of her life.
+The most disturbing part is that she had no idea she was doing anything wrong.

-After reading In Defense of Food by Michael Pollan I got the wake up call of my life and felt like our eating habits needed a serious overhaul.
-Making such drastic changes was not easy at first (it has thankfully become our “new normal” since then), and at the time I struggled to find resources to help me understand exactly how I could apply Pollan’s principals to our everyday lives.
-So shortly thereafter my real food blog was born.
-What better way to convince others to cut out processed food with us than to give them everything they need to successfully make it happen!
+After reading In Defense of Food by Michael Pollan she got the wake-up call of her life and felt like her family’s eating habits needed a serious overhaul.
+Making such drastic changes was not easy at first, but it has thankfully become their “new normal” since then.
+At the time she struggled to find resources to help her understand exactly how she could apply these principles to their everyday lives.

 Here are some of the resources you’ll find on the blog: